unifolia/unifolia/README.md

 I work with HTML, CSS (SCSS, Tailwind, Styled Components), and JavaScript (TypeScript, React, Node.js, Express).
 I'm currently digging more into the back-end and am learning Rust (slowly).

 I have a cat named Rembrandt and too many guitars.
-Feel free to reach out if you want to talk about any of these things.
+Feel free to reach out if you want to talk about any of these things - james@jameslewis.io